raceychan/lihil/README.md

 Lihil is

-- **Performant**: lihil is fast, 50%-100% faster than ASGI frameworks offering similar funcitonalities, even more with its own server. see [benchmarks](https://github.com/raceychan/lhl_bench)
+- **Performant**: lihil is fast, 50%-100% faster than ASGI frameworks offering similar functionalities, even more with its own server. see [benchmarks](https://github.com/raceychan/lhl_bench)

 - **Productive**: ergonomic API with strong typing support and built-in solutions for common problems — along with beloved features like openapi docs generation — empowers users to build their apps swiftly without sacrificing extensibility.